 Singapore is not a destination whose gastronomic culture can be characterized in a singular way, nor can it easily be equated to that of another, seemingly similar city.
 Instead it’s peppered with nuance, as any great cultural hub is, with a cuisine that exists as a direct by-product of its geographical proximity to neighboring Asian countries—and to its immigrant past, and present.

 In preparation for the World’s 50 Best Restaurant Awards, taking place on Tuesday, June 25 in Singapore, we set out to better understand the story behind this small island city-state off southern Malaysia—a story of contrasts that manage to coexist in perfect harmony.

-We spoke to expats sitting side-by-side with locals, met Michelin-starred chefs who eat at hawker stalls on their days off, and came to realize that—unlike cities like Paris, Rome or Tokyo that scream their culture out loud for the world to hear—Singapore whispers, quietly but confidently welcoming the curious, the hungry, to take a closer look.
+We spoke to expats sitting side-by-side with locals, explored from Marina Bay Sands to Chinatown, met Michelin-starred chefs who eat at hawker stalls on their days off, and came to realize that—unlike cities like Paris, Rome or Tokyo that scream their culture out loud for the world to hear—Singapore whispers, quietly but confidently welcoming the curious, the hungry, to take a closer look.